neputertech/khalti/README.md

 # Laravel Khalti

-This package can help you inigrate khalti new ePayment Gateway (NEW) to your php application.
+This package can help you inegrate khalti new ePayment Gateway (NEW) to your php application.

 Here is an example of how you can initiate khalti transaction: